xenify-io/litepaper/README.md

 Introducing Xenify, the ultimate cross-chain aggregator of aggregators!
 Expertly designed to streamline the swapping process for users traversing multiple chains, Xenify offers unmatched capabilities.
 Powered by an advanced liquidity aggregation protocol, Xenify connects to 28 different aggregators, delivering exceptional liquidity and unbeatable rates across 52 leading chains.
 Whether you want to swap tokens between Ethereum, BNB Chain, Polygon, or many others, Xenify makes it effortless and rewarding!

 Imagine this scenario: you want to trade Token-A on Ethereum for Token-B on BNB Chain.
 With Xenify, all it takes is a single click and a single transaction on Ethereum.
 No more hassle of navigating different chains or searching for the best rates – Xenify takes care of everything, providing you with the most favourable rates available.

-But there's more to Xenify than just cross-chain swaps; It's a meticulously designed ecosystem with unique tokenomics, incorporating a groundbreaking incentive model that benefits all participants.
+But there's more to Xenify than just token swaps; It's a meticulously designed ecosystem with unique tokenomics, incorporating a groundbreaking incentive model that benefits all participants.

-Xenify's built-in swap fee mechanism creates a reciprocal environment that rewards platform users with XNF as part of the daily reward cycle, and XNF stakers with 100% of swap fees generated across supported chains.
+Xenify's built-in swap fee mechanism creates a reciprocal environment that rewards platform users with XNF, and XNF stakers with swap fees generated across supported chains.
 On chains where XNF has yet to be deployed, the swap fee is utilised by the team to promote and enhance the Xenify platform and its associated tokens, ensuring widespread awareness and adoption.

-Here's how it works: When you pay the 0.5% swap fee to execute a swap on supported EVM chains where XNF has been deployed, you not only facilitate your transaction but also secure a position in the daily XNF reward cycle for that chain.
-At the end of each day, 100% of the swap fee is distributed as native chain rewards to staked XNF holders on that specific chain.
-This means you not only earn XNF tokens based on your swap fee contribution but also reward XNF stakers with native chain tokens.
+Here's how it works: When you opt to pay the 0.5% swap fee to execute a swap on supported EVM chains where XNF has been deployed, you not only facilitate your transaction but also secure a position in the daily XNF distribution for that chain.
+At the end of each day, 50% of your swap fee is utilised for the Partner Fee Sharing Programme, and the remaining 50% distributed as native chain rewards to veXNF holders on that specific chain.
+This means you not only earn XNF tokens based on your swap fee contribution but also reward XNF stakers with native chain tokens, while simultaneously supporting the expansion of Xenify.
 It's a win-win situation for everyone involved.

-What's more, Xenify incorporates an ingenious burn mechanism that enables users to burn XEN and USDy tokens to mint XNF.
-The XEN burning process acts as a strategic layer 1 burner, and here's the exciting part – 100% of the burn fees go back to XNF stakers.
-This approach not only encourages long-term user engagement but also enhances rewards for those deeply involved with the protocol.
+What's more, Xenify incorporates an ingenious burn mechanism that enables users to burn XEN and YSL tokens to mint XNF.
+The XEN burning process acts as a strategic layer 1 burner, and here's the exciting part – 50% of the burn fees go back to XNF stakers, while 50% is utilised to create XNF protocol-owned liquidity.
+This approach not only encourages long-term user engagement but also improves sustainability, while enhancing rewards for those deeply involved with the protocol.

 Xenify's innovative approach to staking and rewards, combined with its unique tokenomics model, creates a thoughtfully designed ecosystem that benefits all participants.
-Whether you're executing cross-chain token swaps or burning tokens to mint XNF, every action you take on the Xenify platform contributes to a reciprocal environment of rewards and engagement.
-You not only enjoy unparalleled efficiency when swapping tokens across 52 leading chains but also have the opportunity to earn native chain tokens daily and be part of a thriving community.
-Xenify truly offers the best of both worlds: effortless cross-chain token swapping and significant earning potential.
+Whether you're executing token swaps or burning tokens to mint XNF, every action you take on the Xenify platform contributes to a reciprocal environment of rewards and engagement.
+You not only enjoy unparalleled efficiency when swapping across 52 leading chains but also have the opportunity to earn native chain tokens daily and be part of a thriving community.
+Xenify truly offers the best of both worlds: effortless token swaps and significant earning potential.

 <br>